blporter/Renamey/README.md

 ./renamey rename -c show -f "/Absolute/Path/To/Junk/Name"
 ```

+Note: The first cold-start run can be slow.
+Subsequent runs should be fast.

 ### Usage

 Content type (movie or show) and filepath are required.
 Optional parameters include models, verbosity (-v or -vv), resume, and dry run.